LS-Lab/KeYmaeraX-release/CodingConventions.md

   // The use of one line comments is reserved for internal comments such as in the middle of a function.

-8) Type delimiters go short right after the name and return types should be declared for public functions, so def something(x: Int, p: Function): Boolean
+8) Type delimiters go short right after the name and return types should be declared for public functions, so def someMemorableFunction(x: Int, p: Function): Boolean

-  instead of def something(x : Int, p :Function) : Boolean
+  instead of def someMemorableFunction(x : Int, p :Function) : Boolean

   If/while expect a space around their condition.
 Braces are encouraged when the range is otherwise unclear or when else is used, so
     if (x>0) {